Alternate Name: |

 Additional Information: |

-For blood and bone marrow EDTA samples, the following molecular testing will be performed: - RNA-testing for the following fusion by RT-PCR: BCR::ABL1 (b2a2, b3a2, e1a2, e1a3, e19a2 forms) - PCR-based assay for the detection of the acquired, somatic tyrosine kinase JAK2 gene mutation V617F (Val617Phe). - Fragment analysis/Sanger sequencing for detection of insertions and deletions in CALR gene (exon 9 only)
+- RNA-testing for the following fusion by RT-PCR: BCR::ABL1 (b2a2, b3a2, e1a2, e1a3, e19a2 forms). - PCR-based assay for the detection of the acquired, somatic tyrosine kinase JAK2 gene mutation V617F (Val617Phe). - Fragment analysis/Sanger sequencing for detection of insertions and deletions in CALR gene (exon 9 only).

 For any inquiries, please contact geneticsmailbox@hhsc.ca.